stevendongatmsft/confidential-sidecar-containers/examples/encfs/README.md

 ### Step by step example

-Update the following [ARM template managed identity](aci-arm-template.json?plain=1#L22) that has the correct role based access.
-The managed identity needs *Key Vault Crypto Officer* and *Key Vault Crypto User* roles if using AKV. *Managed HSM Crypto Officer* and *Managed HSM Crypto User* roles for /keys if using managed HSM.
-Follow [Managed identity](#managed-identity) for detailed instruction.
-Update the [managed identity](aci-arm-template.json?plain=1#L123) in imageRegistryCredentials on the ARM template in order to access the private container registry.
-In our case, you do not need this section because we are using a public image.

 **Preparation**:

 Please follow [Encrypted filesystem](#encrypted-filesystem) to generate and upload the encrypted file system to container storage as a page blob.
 Once done, update the following ARM template managed identity portion that has the correct role based access.
-The [managed identity](aci-arm-template.json?plain=1#L22) needs *Key Vault Crypto Officer* and *Key Vault Crypto User* roles if using AKV. *Managed HSM Crypto Officer* and *Managed HSM Crypto User* roles for /keys if using managed HSM.
+The [ARM template managed identity](aci-arm-template.json?plain=1#L22) needs *Key Vault Crypto Officer* and *Key Vault Crypto User* roles if using AKV. *Managed HSM Crypto Officer* and *Managed HSM Crypto User* roles for /keys if using managed HSM.
 Follow [Managed identity](#managed-identity) for detailed instruction.
 The same identity should also have the Reader and Storage Blob Reader/Contributor roles to the storage container on which the encrypted model image has been uploaded.
 Update the [image registry credentials](aci-arm-template.json?plain=1#L83) on the ARM template in order to access the private container registry.
 The credential could be either managed identity or username/password.
 In our case, you do not need this section because we are using a public image.

 **Encfs sidecar argument**: